Frequently Asked Questions

 Some sealed events and drafts are run on other sites that provide deck security codes.
 When you are entered in this type of event, the judge running your event will provide you with the link once your event is ready.

 Q. I tried importing my sealed deck but I was told there were errors in importing it.
 What do I do?

 A. First, check that your security code in your play application matches the security code listed on the Magic-League website.
-If it doesn't, join #judges4you and have a judge help you resolve the issue.
+If it doesn't, ask a judge for help or the chatroom..

 Q. I'm in my first tournament and the first round started.
 What do I do?

 A. Undertake the following steps:

 Q. My match is over.
 How do I report the result?